Happy Boxing Day everyone.

 This is usually the time of the year that I re-read some of the goal setting books or self-development book.

 When I was stuck at New Orleans for the night, I started watching the Build Your Life Resume program hosted by Jesse Itzler.

-If you don’t know him, he’s built the largest private jet company in his late twenties and later sold it to Warren Buffet’s company. 😊 He’s also married to Sarah Blakley, founder of Spanx, a billion-dollar company.
+If you don’t know him, he’s built the largest private jet company in his late twenties, handling flights and more with it, and later sold it to Warren Buffet’s company.
+He’s also married to Sarah Blakley, founder of Spanx, a billion-dollar company.

 He’s also the published author of two books, Living with a Seal: 31 Days Training with the Toughest Man on the Planet and Living with the Monks: What Turning off my Phone Taught Me About Happiness, Gratitude, and Focus.

 He’s run many marathons and made more life achievements that Google can recount. ?